Most Expensive Colleges and Universities in the U.S.

 • Average net price: $42,720

-Harvey Mudd College saw the smallest increase in total cost of attendance over the last five years: 14%.
-Meanwhile, full-time undergraduate enrollment increased by just about 7% between fall 2017 and fall 2022.
+Harvey Mudd College’s total cost of attendance increased by 17% over the last five years.
+Meanwhile, the institution’s full-time undergraduate enrollment decreased by just over 4% between fall 2018 and fall 2023.

 Harvey Mudd graduates can look forward to a promising return on their investment, according to outcomes data recently collected by Georgetown.
 Out of more than 4,500 institutions, Harvey Mudd ranks in the top 75 due to graduates’ expected earnings net of debt and other costs 10, 15, 20, 30, and 40 years after graduating.